 FEES AFTER THE END OF THIS ENGAGEMENT: Fees may include charges for termination, post-engagement review and documentation, record retention, copies of records after the end of the engagement, and, if required, required third party communication and review.
 The advance retainer fee payment may be used as an offset to these final fees.

 THIRD PARTY SERVICES, PAYMENTS, AND DISCOUNTS: My services may include the products and services of third-party companies.
 We may agree that I will provide, and you will pay for those products and services.
 If so, I am solely responsible for choosing, negotiating, integrating, and changing these third-party service agreements.
 I try to negotiate discounts on products and services that I purchase and offer to resell to you and, if possible, I try to receive a commission or referral fee for products and services that I recommend to you.
 Any discount or payment that I may expect to receive is already considered in the overall pricing of future services that I offer to you.
-I will tell you the specific details of the discount I receive or fee that I am paid by a third party and bill you directly, however, I often do not know this in advance of a transaction, so this is disclosed and incorporated into the next practical engagement agreement.
+I may also pay a referral fee to a person who refers you to our firm.
+I will tell you the specific details of the referral fee, or the discount I receive, or the fee that I am paid by a third party and bill you directly, however, I often do not know this in advance of a transaction, so this is disclosed and incorporated into the next practical engagement agreement.
 For example, QuickBooks offers a discount to businesses if the fee is paid through us.
 Alternatively, we may agree on an aggregated fee that does not itemize third party costs, so disclosure of specific items is not required.

 PAYMENT: Payment is due when I send the invoice; typically, at the beginning of the engagement and before filing of any returns.
 The invoice is usually sent by email that can be quickly and securely paid online by following the instructions on the invoice.
 Payment may be made through the secure payment processing system linked to the invoice.
 Most clients use the “click and pay” feature from the electronic invoice.
 You may elect to initiate payment through another payment processor of your choice like PayPal or Venmo.
 Payment may be made from any bank account (using your bank routing number and account number), bank card or credit card for the payment.